Exporting cocoa beans to Switzerland

 - Find out which standards or certifications are preferred by potential buyers in your target segment.
 Buyers may have preferences for a certain food safety management system or sustainability label depending on their end clients and/or distribution channels.

 - Be aware that potential buyers may request additional food safety guarantees from you.
-Make sure to discuss with your potential buyer what would be feasible for you, and where you might need help.
+Make sure to discuss with your potential buyer on what is feasible for oy, and where you need help.

 - See our study on certified cocoa for more information about the demand on the European market, trends and specific trade channels.

-- Before engaging in a fair-trade certification programme, make sure to check (in consultation with your potential buyer) whether there is sufficient demand for the label in question in your target market and whether it will be cost-beneficial for your product.
+- Before engaging in a Fairtrade certification programme, make sure to check (in consultation with your potential buyer) that this label has sufficient demand in your target market and whether it will be cost beneficial for your product.

 Ghana remains the main supplier of cocoa beans to Switzerland

-Imports from Ivory Coast have been relatively low compared to other European countries, but decreased further between 2012 and 2016 at an annual average rate of 23% in volume.
-Imports from Madagascar are growing; between 2012 and 2016 imports increased at an annual average of 75% in volume.
-The increase in cocoa exports from Madagascar could be due to increasing demand of fine flavour cocoa; 100% of cocoa bean exports from Madagascar correspond to fine flavour varieties.
+Imports from Ivory Coast have been relatively low compared to other European countries, but decreased further between 2013 and 2017 at an annual average rate of -22% in volume.
+Imports from Madagascar are growing; between 2013 and 2017 imports increased at an annual average of +6.2% in volume.
+The increase in cocoa exports from Madagascar could be due to an increasing demand for fine flavour cocoa; 100% of cocoa bean exports from Madagascar correspond to fine flavour varieties.

 Ecuador is an important Latin American supplier to Switzerland

 Switzerland has opportunities for smaller suppliers outside of the mainstream market.
 Latin America plays a significant role in Swiss imports of cocoa beans.
-Around 30% of total imports from producing countries was sourced in Latin America in 2016.
-Ecuador (25% of market share) was by far the most important supplier in 2016.
-Other smaller suppliers are Peru (1.8%) and Venezuela (1.3%).
+Around 30% of total imports from producing countries were sourced in Latin America in 2017.
+Ecuador (24% market share) was by far the most important supplier in 2017.
+Other smaller suppliers are Peru (2.3%) and Venezuela (1.2%).

 In terms of segmentation and channels the Swiss market does not deviate much from the European market, as described in our study on trade channels and segments for cocoa.
 This is how the three segments of the Swiss cocoa market are developing: